-CyberGhost provides access to over 5700 servers in 90 countries.
-Connections are secure and you can choose between OpenVPN, IkEv2, and L2TP/IPSec protocols.
+CyberGhost provides access to over 6500 servers in 90 countries.
+Connections are extremely fast and you can choose between OpenVPN, L2TP/IPSec, and PPTP protocols.

 NordVPN is one of the most popular VPNs today.
 With over 5800 servers, you can easily find a server to unblock almost any content on the internet.
-Like all the above alternatives, NordVPN supports both OpenVPN, IKEv2, and WireGuard (NordLYnx) but unlike X-VPN, does not offer SoftEtherVPN or SSTP.
+NordVPN supports both OpenVPN, IKEv2, and WireGuard (NordLYnx) but unlike X-VPN, does not offer SoftEtherVPN or SSTP.

 Do I Recommend X-VPN?

 The VPN offers an exciting array of security and privacy features.
 Its jurisdiction is privacy-friendly, and speeds are generally good.

 X-VPN also has an extensive server network and works seamlessly with Netflix.

 The only noteworthy downside with this VPN is its premium pricing.
 However, its worth the money and can be a great option for browsing, streaming, gaming, and torrenting.